IBM-Bluemix-Docs/va/va_index.md

     1. To see more information, expand the summary.
     2. If an operating system distributor's notice is provided, click the link in the **OFFICIAL NOTICE** column.
 8. To view information about each configuration issue, in the **Configuration Issues Found** table, click the row for the issue.
 9. Perform the corrective action for each issue shown in the report, and rebuild the image.
-Some issues in the Dockerfile can be resolved by using the code that is provided in [Resolving problems in images](#va_report).
+Some issues in the Dockerfile can be resolved by using the code that is provided in [Resolving common problems in images](#va_report).

 ### Reviewing a vulnerability report by using the CLI